 Many Givex team members have been involved with the business for more than ten years, with some for over fifteen years.
-The institutional knowledge of this team is one of the reasons Givex has a strong client services reputation and has also been able to retain clients.
+The institutional knowledge of this team is one of the reasons Givex has a strong reputation for client service and retention.